nimishsantosh107/Airplay-Receiver/README.md

 # Introduction

-An open-source implementation of an AirPlay mirroring server for the Raspberry Pi.
-The goal is to make it run smoothly even on a Raspberry Pi Zero.
+An open-source implementation of an AirPlay mirroring server for Linux.
+The goal is to make it run smoothly.

 # State

 Screen mirroring and audio works for iOS 9 or newer.
-Recent macOS versions also seem to be compatible.
+Recent macOS versions (tested 10.14 Mojave) also seem to be compatible.
 The GPU is used for decoding the h264 video stream.
 The Pi has no hardware acceleration for audio (AirPlay mirroring uses AAC), so the FDK-AAC decoder is used for that.

 Both audio and video work fine on a Raspberry Pi 3B+ and a Raspberry Pi Zero, though playback is a bit smoother on the 3B+.